Tayruh/tayruh.github.io/solo/framework.md

 ### Emulator
 These are what I use for answering questions.
-- Oracle from **Motif Story Engine** for questions about the story (GM targeted questions).
+- Oracle from **[Motif Story Engine](https://www.drivethrurpg.com/product/316073)** for questions about the story (GM targeted questions).
-- Oracle from **Motif Character Engine** for questions about character actions (player targeted questions).
+- Oracle from **[Motif Character Engine](https://www.drivethrurpg.com/product/328769)** for questions about character actions (player targeted questions).
-- **Commonsense** for picking an item from a list of possible outcomes using a combination of logic and chance.
+- **[Commonsense](https://www.drivethrurpg.com/product/359829)** for picking an item from a list of possible outcomes using a combination of logic and chance.
-- Meaning tables from **Mythic Magazine Vol.18** as a muse for answering open questions and describing scenes.
+- Meaning tables from **[Mythic Magazine Vol.18](https://www.drivethrurpg.com/product/398423) ** as a muse for answering open questions and describing scenes.
 Any word table will do, as long as it has Adverbs, Adjectives, Verbs, and Nouns.
 MM Vol.18 just has a lot of useful tables all in one spot.

 ### Rules & Tools
 These are the tools that I use alongside the emulator to run my adventure.
-- **The 9 Q's** for forcing a story structure on scenes and threads.
+- **[The 9Qs](https://battreps.blogspot.com/2014/05/9q-solo-rpg-engine-2013-edition-reposted.html)** for forcing a story structure on scenes and threads.
-- Randomized Location Crafter from **Mythic Magazine Vol.2** for exploring areas in a roguelike manner.
+- Randomized Location Crafter from **[Mythic Magazine Vol.2](https://www.drivethrurpg.com/product/345652)** for exploring areas in a roguelike manner.
-- **Cortex Prime** as a generic rule system.
+- **[Cortex Prime](https://www.cortexrpg.com)** as a generic rule system.
 It can be as simple as representing a character with a single die or can scale up to be a deep and intricate system customized to suit the theme of the world and flavor or your game.

 ## Running the Adventure